mimic-ai-lab/mimic/apps/api/src/routes/webhooks/clerk/README.md

 - Checks for existing users by `clerk_id` to prevent duplicates
 - Uses database transactions for atomicity

+- **Requires email address** - throws error if no email provided
+- Handles profile images and sign-in timestamps
 - Handles email addresses, profile images, and sign-in timestamps
 - Sets `is_active: true` for new users